-- 1 Chief Umpire, 2 Game Umpires, 1 Timing Supervisor and 1 Time Clock Operator per sheet. - Rule enforcement and unresolvable on-ice situations are to be directed to the Game Umpire, and if need be, to the Chief Umpire.
+- 1 Chief Umpire, 2 Game Umpires, 1 Timing Supervisor and 1 Time Clock Operator per sheet. - Rule enforcement and un-resolvable on-ice situations are to be directed to the Game Umpire, and if need be, to the Chief Umpire.
 The decision of the Chief Umpire is final.

 On-Ice Officials: All measures will be done by the Game Umpires.
-Teams are asked to put up your score immediately after the end.
-The on-ice officials will prompt you if it is not done.
+Teams are asked to confirm the score immediately after the completion of each end.

-Timing Officials: Timers will be located behind the glass at the home end.
-Time Clocks will continue to run throughout the game except for between end breaks (60 sec), mid game break 5th end (5 min), Fair Play Time Out (1min) and any Technical Time Outs.
+Timing Officials: Timers will be located behind the glass on sheets 1-3 and 3-6.
+Thinking time for each team will be 34 minutes, between end breaks (60 sec), mid game break 4th end (5 min), Fair Play Time Out (1 min) and any Technical Time Outs.